BerlinSky/svelte-starter/README.md

 svelte-test
 =====================

-Browsersync Svelte boilerplate with a nested components example.
+Svelte boilerplate with a nested components example.

 ### Try the example